RickyRomero/hello.rickyromero.com/projects/zebralyzer/index.md

 ---
 title: 'Zebralyzer'
-description: 'Text contrast is an important part of web accesibility.'
+description: 'Text contrast is an important part of web accessibility.'
 preview: 'zebralyzer.jpg'
 baseColor: '#73a928'
 ---